Fertility treatment with donor eggs

-IVF treatment with donor eggs differs a bit from IVF with donor sperm or a partner’s sperm.
-In this blog post, we try to guide you through the process of IVF treatment with donor eggs, as well as our fertility expert Saghar Kasiri answering some of the most relevant questions regarding IVF treatment.
+Fertility treatment with donor eggs differs a bit from treatment with donor sperm or a partner’s sperm.
+In this blog post, we try to guide you through the process of fertility treatment with donor eggs, as well as our fertility expert Saghar Kasiri answering some of the most relevant questions regarding fertility treatment.

 The process of Fertility treatment with donor eggs

-In fertility treatment with donor sperm or a partner´s sperm, the process will include an egg retrieval from the woman.
-But when using donor eggs, the egg retrieval is performed on the egg donor, good quality eggs are than selected, and frozen for future use of patients.
+In fertility treatment with donor sperm or a partner's sperm, the process will include egg retrieval from the woman.
+But when using donor eggs, egg retrieval is performed on the egg donor, good quality eggs are then selected, and frozen for future use of patients.